 When it comes to supporting devices requiring higher wattage and voltage, it’s more capable than the older USB versions such as USB-A (the more basic, rectangular-shaped USB connectors).
-It also has better data transfer rates.
+It also has better data transfer rates and power throughput.

-A USB-C port is going to charge your devices 30-50% faster than an USB-A port.
+A USB-C port is going to charge your devices 30-50% faster than USB A ports.